OlympusDAO-Education/Documentation/faqs/basics.md

 Each OHM is backed by DAI, not pegged to it.
 This means OHM can never trade below 1 DAI because the treasury backs every OHM with at least 1 DAI.
 It could trade above 1 DAI because there is no cap imposed by the protocol.

-You might say that OHM floor price or intrinsic value is 1 DAI.
+You might say that the OHM floor price or intrinsic value is 1 DAI.
 We believe that the actual price will always be 1 DAI + premium, but in the end that is up to the market to decide.

 ### How does it work?